KashifKhn/KashifKhn/README.md

 # 💫 About Me:
-💫 Software engineering student pursuing a BS degree<br>💫 Passionate about programming and applying logical thinking<br>💫 Focused on learning full stack development<br>💫 Proficient in multiple programming languages<br>💫 Enjoys creating algorithms and working with backend technologies<br>💫 Strong problem-solving skills<br>💫 Dedicated to delivering high-quality software solutions<br>💫 Eager to collaborate on innovative projects and contribute to the open-source community
+⭐ Software engineering student pursuing a BS degree<br>⭐ Passionate about programming and applying logical thinking<br>⭐ Focused on learning full stack development<br>⭐ Proficient in multiple programming languages<br>⭐ Enjoys creating algorithms and working with backend technologies<br>⭐ Strong problem-solving skills<br>⭐ Dedicated to delivering high-quality software solutions<br>⭐ Eager to collaborate on innovative projects and contribute to the open-source community

 ## 🌐 Socials: